 - material movement into and out of dispensary should be considered during dispensing.

-−In manufacturing of compressed tablet, the mixing or blending of several solid ingredients of pharmaceuticals is easier and more uniform if the ingredients are approximately of same size.
+−In the manufacturing of compressed tablet, the mixing or blending of several solid ingredients of pharmaceuticals is easier and more uniform if the ingredients are approximate of the same size.

 Advantages associated with size reduction in tablet manufacturing:

-−Drying is an important step in the formulation and development of pharmaceutical product.
+−Drying is an important step in the formulation and development of the pharmaceutical product.